CASp Inspection Benefits For California Businesses

 1. Initial Consultation – We’ll learn about your property, goals, and any past accessibility concerns.

-2. On-Site Survey – A CASp inspector conducts a non-invasive review of your facility, including restrooms, parking, entries, signage, and more.
+2. On-Site Survey – A certified inspector conducts a non-invasive evaluated of your facility.
+The inspection includes: accessible routes, parking, restrooms, signage, and more.

-3. Detailed CASp Report – You’ll receive written documentation with photos, diagrams, code references, and a prioritized remediation plan.
+3. Detailed CASp Report – You’ll receive written documentation with photos, diagrams, code references, and general recommendations.

 4. Disability Access Inspection Certificate (DAIC) – Once complete, we order your official certificate from the state of California.